Marchwiel

 It is about 2 miles south-east of Wrexham city on the A525 road towards Bangor-on-Dee.
 The community has an area of 1,488 hectares and a population of 1,418 (2001 census), the population falling to 1,379 at the 2011 Census.

 There are several large country houses in the area including Marchwiel Hall, Bryn-y-grog, Old Sontley and Erddig Hall, now a National Trust property and a popular tourist attraction.
+The churchyard is the resting place of the penultimate owner of Erddig, Simon Yorke (1903-1966).
 The 19th century, Marchwiel Hall was acquired by Sir Alfred McAlpine, founder of Alfred McAlpine and son of 'Concrete' Bob McAlpine.